libgdx/libgdx.github.io/_pages/dev.md

 Once you have done this, please submit this along with any stacktraces or assets to the [issue tracker](https://github.com/libgdx/libgdx/issues), whilst filling out the template that is shown when creating a new issue.

 ## Working from Source
-If you want to contribute to libGDX itself, you need to get it set up on your local machine.
+If you want to contribute to libGDX itself, please review our [contributing guidelines](/dev/contributing/).
+After that, you need to get libGDX set up on your local machine.
 Instructions for that can be found [here](/dev/from_source/).